Changes Needed For Gamecocks

 South Carolina fans are loyal.
 They packed Williams-Brice Stadium in the 90s with 70,000 fans a game pre 1996 and 80,000 fans a game after the last expansion.
 For decades USC fans put up with mediocre results and always had the hope of "next year" .
 Things have changed though.
 A new legion of Gamecock fans have tasted success and will no longer put up with 6-6 seasons and "just going to a bowl".
 Just beating Clemson or Georgia in a single season is no longer enough.
 I don't think Gamecock fans are unreasonable and expect Alabama success, but they do expect top 20 caliber teams and 2014 was't that type of team and unless things chance 2015 won't field a top 20 team either.

 College Football fans speak with their pockets at major programs.
 When things go bad for elite programs then fans stop donating, stop showing up for games, and won't return until things are fixed.
+Nonetheless, their overzealous interest in the game entices them to bet on the competition via reliable betting sites.
+If you’re interested in sports betting, it's recommended to see betting sites review before placing your bet.
+The sites are compared based on the best offers and the bonus provided by the sites.
 We've seen this happen at elite programs all over the country and even to an extent with the Gamecock Basketball program.
 Right now Gamecock fans don't have confidence in their defensive coaching staff and unless changes are made you will see major hits to season ticket sales next year and Gamecock Club numbers will suffer.

 The University of South Carolina can not afford a season or two of mediocre financial numbers or success on the football field.
 Since South Carolina's last expansion of Williams-Brice Stadium in 1996, every SEC school has expanded their stadiums except USC and Vanderbilt.
 Facility upgrades to W-B are planned, but it takes money to keep the race with other SEC schools to continue.
 6-6 or 7-5 seasons aren't going to open up the pocket books of the big money donors and it isn't going to increase membership in the lower levels of the Gamecock Club.
 To compete in the facilities race the Gamecocks can't accept mediocrity.